bornexplorer/OnlineIndicator/README.md

 🛜 **Ditch the boring Wi-Fi icon** <br>
 Your menu bar deserves better than a grey Wi-Fi symbol that tells you nothing.
 Online Indicator replaces it with a live status icon that actually means something: <br>
-🟢 Green when you're online <br>
+- Green when you're online <br>
-🟡 Yellow when something's off <br>
+- Yellow when something's off <br>
-🔴 Red when you're out <br>
+- Red when you're out
-Three states, always in sight, no guessing.

 🎨 **Make it yours** <br>
 Choose any SF Symbol as your icon, pick any colour for each state, add a custom text label that shows right in the menu bar, or apply one of 15 ready-made Icon Sets to change the whole look in a single tap.